DATAMATH CALCULATOR MUSEUM

 Program steps: Courtesy of: Joerg Woerner

-This Jeppesen Sanderson avstar gives you an example of using existing products like the TI-35 for other purposes.
-We know similar approaches from the insurance business (view the TI-58 manufactured for Lloyd) but this one uses a specialized integrated circuit to do some calculations and conversions:
+We know similar approaches from the insurance business (view the TI-58 manufactured for Lloyd), but this one uses a specialized integrated circuit to perform different computations and conversions:

-Pressure, Density Altitude
+Alt/AS: Calibrated, True Airspeed, Pressure, Density Altitude

-Wind Speed, Direction, Course and Heading
+WIND: Wind Speed, Direction, Course and Heading

-Time-Speed-Distance, Distance and fuel consumption
+TSD: Time-Speed-Distance, Distance and fuel consumption

-Convert between US and SI-units
+CNV: Convert between US and SI-units

 The housing of the avstar was later changed, view the enhanced avstar here and read more details about functions.
 Between these changes an enhanced product was sold as prostar